The Forwarding Firewall service provides a policy framework to direct and manage traffic passing through the firewall:

-Firewall Access Rule Set – The access ruleset operate on the OSI network layers 3 and 4.
+Firewall Access Rule Set – The access ruleset operates on the OSI network layers 3 and 4.
 The access ruleset contains a list of access rules to filter.
 Incoming traffic is compared against the matching criteria set within each access rule.
 When a match is found, the action set in the access rule is executed.

 - Application Rule Set – The application ruleset operates on the OSI network layer 7.
-If Application Control is enabled in an access rule that is executed, the application rule set is evaluated.
+If Application Control is enabled in an access rule that is executed, the application ruleset is evaluated.
 Application rules allow you to pass or block connections depending on the application type.

-- Firewall Access Rule Set – The access ruleset operate on the OSI network layers 3 and 4.
+- Firewall Access Rule Set – The access ruleset operates on the OSI network layers 3 and 4.
 The access ruleset contains a list of access rules to filter.
 Incoming traffic is compared against the matching criteria set within each access rule.
 When a match is found, the action set in the access rule is executed.

-- IPS Policies – Detect and block network attacks, by comparing incoming traffic with predefined, constantly updated patterns.
+- IPS Policies – Detect and block network attacks by comparing incoming traffic with predefined, constantly updated patterns.

-- Traffic Shaping (QoS) Policies – Shape traffic to improve use of the available bandwidth, by prioritizing connections that are important for your business.
+- Traffic Shaping (QoS) Policies – Shape traffic to improve use of the available bandwidth by prioritizing connections that are important for your business.

 - User Policies – Allow or block access to network resources based on user information.